-Figma is predominantly browser-based software, which means it can be run on all full desktop operating systems (MacOS, Windows, Linux, etc), as well as Chrome OS .
+Figma is predominantly browser-based software, which means it can be run on all full desktop operating systems (such as macOS, Windows, or Linux), as well as Chrome OS .

-For live device previewing, you can also download the Figma Mirror app, which is available on both iOS and Android devices.
+For live device previewing, you can also download the Figma mobile app, which is available on both iOS and Android devices.

 Having trouble?
-Try updating to the latest version of your browser - we recommend enabling automatic updates to keep things up-to-date!
+Try updating to the latest version of your browser.
+We recommend enabling automatic updates to stay up-to-date.

 Figma uses WebGL (Web Graphics Library) to handle rendering.
 This has very low graphical requirements which means it runs well on most browsers.